SaraBinthAjmal/SCCM/README.md

 Install-WindowsFeature -Name BITS-IIS-Ext
 '''

-Other files will be added accordingly
+Other files and scripts will be added accordingly

 echo "# SCCM" >> README.md
 git init